 This summer study abroad program will run soon after classes end in May to early June, allowing students to participate in other activities later in the summer.
 Students will earn 1 credit in interdisciplinary studies (IDS 344), and the course carries an “Understanding Society” MOI, and a Service Learning designation.
 This experience is designed for students interested in Asia generally, Japan specifically, and Environmental Studies.

 Students from all academic disciplines are encouraged to apply but priority is given in high demand years to students studying Japanese language or Environmental Studies.
 Pending approval by appropriate departments, this credit may be applied to interdisciplinary majors such as Asian Studies, Japanese Studies, Chinese Studies, International Studies, and Environmental Studies.
 History majors may also seek credit toward a major with an Asian concentration.
 There will be a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.

 - Location: Kawagoe, Japan

 - Dates: Tentatively May 18-June 10, 2016 (but subject to change until finalized).
 Students will need to travel on specific dates but will be given instructions after acceptance.

 - Costs: Still being determined for 2016 but tentatively set at $1,000 (a grant from the Luce Foundation covers over half of the costs for this program bringing the program cost down from $3,800).
-The program cost includes WU tuition, lodging, some meals, local transportation, travel insurance, museum fees and field trips.
+The program cost includes WU tuition, lodging, some meals, local transportation, study abroad health insurance, museum fees and field trips.
 Program cost DOES NOT include passport costs or transportation to and from Japan (est. $1,800).

 Information Session: Please see http://www.willamette.edu/dept/oie/abroad/events/index.html for list of study abroad information sessions.